 Researchers recently found that CBD worked on multiple areas of the brain to reduce the impairment associated with post-traumatic stress and speeding patients’ emotional recovery.
-Since most dog parents would agree their furry friends are full of feelings and emotions, using a natural substance to balance their pets emotional reactionary state has merit in treating their anxiety.
+Since most dog parents would agree their furry friends are full of feelings and emotions, using a natural substance to balance their dogs emotional reactionary state has merit in treating their anxiety.

 CBD Oil For Dogs With Seizures

 Therapeutic applications for CBD oil for problems that involve the nervous system include its use for head trauma, epilepsy, post-traumatic stress syndrome (PTSD), anxiety, behavior problems, Multiple Sclerosis, Parkinson’s disease, and Alzheimer’s disease.

 Cannabinoids and terpenes are fat soluble, which means they pass through the blood-brain barrier easily, and get into the nervous system where they can do their work.
 This is why we see so many uses for CBD that involve the nervous system or behavior.
 For this reason, we also ﬁnd that CBD can help with epilepsy and seizures, as well as with closed head trauma and neurodegenerative conditions like Multiple Sclerosis and possibly for canine degenerative myelopathy.